tikv/website/content/blog/lfx-2021-copr-v2.md

 However, because the problems were small and quite fun, I did some more.
 This certainly helped for my application as well.

-The maintainers did choose the challenges very carefully because all of them were highly relevant for the LFX project later on.
+The mentors did choose the challenges very carefully because all of them were highly relevant for the LFX project later on.
 The tasks were actual issues from the TiKV repository and the pull requests were actually merged upstream and deployed into production.
 So that was already the first meaningful impact and the program hadn't even started!

 I also had to join the [TiKV Slack](https://slack.tidb.io/invite?team=tikv-wg&channel=general).
-The maintainers created a specific channel where applicants could ask for help:
+The mentors created a specific channel where applicants could ask for help:
 How to setup the development environment, how everything works, and so on...
 The people were very helpful and responded quickly.

-A few days after the application deadline I got an informal private message via Slack that the maintainers decided to accept me.
+A few days after the application deadline I got an informal private message via Slack that the mentors decided to accept me.
 Of course I was super happy about this! 🎉

 At the very beginning, I had a welcome call with my mentors where we talked about the outline and scope of the project.